 Various United States and foreign patents applications (including international applications filed under the Patent Cooperation Treaty) have been filed with respect to the products and technologies under our development and patents have been issued with respect to our products and technologies.
 These patents and patent applications have been licensed to us.
-Our pending patent applications, those we may file in the future, or those we may license from third parties, may not result in patents being issued.
+Our pending patent applications, those we may file in the future or those we may license from third parties may not result in patents being issued.
 Also, patent rights may not be sufficiently broad enough to provide us with proprietary protection or competitive advantages against competitors with similar products and technologies.
 Furthermore, patents, if issued, may be challenged, invalidated or circumvented.
-Thus, any patents we own or license from third parties may not provide any protection against competitors.
-In particular, our issued and pending patents relating to SuperVent(TM) cover high concentrations of tyloxapol.
+Thus, any patents we own or license from third parties may not relating to SuperVent(TM) cover high concentrations of tyloxapol.
 These patents could prove meaningless if it were to be determined that low concentrations of tyloxapol are as effective as higher concentrations of tyloxapol in treating the indications for which we are seeking to develop our SuperVent(TM) product.